Rewind X

 • This design provides a final confirmation moment and reduces front-running risk.
 The protocol validates the request (window still open, sender is original initiator, limits not exceeded).
 On success, funds return to the sender's wallet.

-Stage 4: Fragment NFT Proof
+Stage 4: Rewind Proof NFT

 5. Security Model